www-splitcells-net/net.splitcells.network/projects/net.splitcells.os.state.interface/src/main/hugo.md/2022-01-10-A-Case-For-Repo-Process.md

 and makes it easy to work with just part of data without downloading the complete data of the repo.
-Also, moving sensitive data into a separate repo, with more strict access controls is possible as well.
+Also, moving sensitive data into a separate repo, with more strict access controls, is possible as well.

 Furthermore, dedicated sub repositories can be used for artifacts, that can change the way,